Kevin-lq-67/kevin-priors/experiments.md

   warn about).
 - Using Claude Haiku 4.5.
 The task is short-string classification, so the bigger models weren't worth the extra cost.
 - The `false`-default fallback.
-Given the ~80% false rate, "fail to false" is a much safer floor than "fail to true".
+The all-true baseline scored 20%, so the dataset must be ~80% false — which means returning `false` on failure is much safer than returning `true`.

+- The combined result on the public quick check went from **20.23% (all-true)** to **90.75%** with Claude.

 ## What didn't work